 Seed propagators work well, too — especially those with little ventilation ports at the top to help with the airflow.

 Perlite is made from a porous volcanic rock.
 Tiny pores on the surface of the perlite allow it to hold a large amount of water.
 This quality makes it useful for increasing the water retention of soils.

 Many grow kits come with a bag of perlite to fill the bottom of your fruiting chamber to help keep humidity levels high throughout the day.

 The amount of perlite you’ll need depends on the size of the fruiting chamber you’re using.
-Aim for about 1/2 -1 inch of perlite in the bottom of the tub and use a spray bottle to load it with water.
-The goal is for the perlite to be wet but for there to be no standing water in the bottom of the tray.
+Aim for about 1/2 -1 inch of perlite in the bottom of the tub, and use a spray bottle to load it with water.
+The goal is for the perlite to be wet but for there to be no standing water at the bottom of the tray.

 You can find perlite on Amazon or at most local gardening shops.

 You’ll need a spray bottle to keep the mushroom substrate moist (but not wet) as the mushrooms take shape.
 The spray bottle you use doesn’t matter much as long as it can produce a fine mist of water.
 You don’t want to have any standing water that could cause bacteria or mold to grow.